 If you’ve been nursing for a while, you might accept stress as just a part of the profession.
 If you’re newer to the field of nursing, you’re probably finding out that sometimes it feels like you’re drowning– it’s almost inevitable.
 You may feel like Zach Braff has more medical knowledge than you just from memorizing his lines for Scrubs.
-Fear not!
-Here are a few tips for new nurses to keep that mountain of stress from building up.

 Now hopefully we aren’t getting shot at on the floor (knock on wood), but when call bells start going off, or you have CT on the phone saying you need to bring your patient down right now and they have to be monitored on transport, it throws a wrench in your plans.
-Flexibility and resiliency can make or break a new nurse and being able to roll with the punches can be the difference between a good or bad day.
-Be prepared and have a plan, but realize that you’ll likely need to deviate from it.
-Try showing up for your shift a little early and look up your patients.
-This will help mentally prepare yourself for the day ahead.
+Flexibility and resiliency can make or break you and being able to roll with the punches can be the difference in a good or bad day.
+Tip #1: Be prepared.
+Have a plan, but realize that you’ll likely need to deviate from it.
+Get to your shift a little early and look up your patient’s to get an idea of the day ahead of you.

-I found my first few months as a new nurse to be very stressful, and it was mostly because I took on too many responsibilities and wasn’t able to relax on my days off.
-On top of being a new grad, I just started my DNP-FNP program, and recently commissioned into the Army.
+I found my first few months very stressful, and it was mostly because I took on too many responsibilities and wasn’t able to relax on my days off.
+On top of getting the hang of the whole nursing thing, I just started my DNP-FNP program, and recently commissioned into the Army.
 For the first 3 months or so, I don’t remember actually getting a day off.
 If I wasn’t at work, I was trying to forget about work while reading through pages of advanced pathophysiology or writing papers.
 Then, I’d have a drill weekend which was somehow always right before a big exam or paper was due.
 So here’s Tip #2: Take advantage of the time you have off work.
 Don’t sign yourself up for too many responsibilities so that when you do get those few days off you can de-stress– go to the park, walk your dog, write a blog…

-Exercise is linked to improved mood, increased levels of energy, reduced risk of chronic disease, better memory, better sleep quality… and the list goes on.
+Tip #4: Exercise to help relieve some stress.
 Whether it’s hitting your local Planet Fitness after your shift, doing yoga in the park on your day off, or going for a hike and getting lost in the woods– find your thing and stick to it.
 I know this is one of those things we all know and might not do, but it really does help, and you’ll be a lot healthier than if you just go home and binge watch Netflix.

-Talk to someone.
-No, not necessarily a therapist, but find another nurse or. better yet, corner a student nurse and give them your life story.
+Tip #6: Talk to someone.
+No, not necessarily a therapist, but find another nurse or corner a student nurse and give them your life story.
 Everyone is stressed even if they don’t admit it and misery loves company.
 Whenever I talk to another nurse who started around the same time as me, it’s so relieving to know they’re experiencing the same problems as me whether it be doubt about yourself as a nurse or feeling burnt out.